 As you put all of your learnings into action and your firm begins to thrive, you’ll no doubt seek to grow your firm by hiring new employees.
 That’s where “Effectively Staffing Your Law Firm, 2nd Edition” comes in.
 This book is also edited by jennifer j. rose and each chapter is written by experts - many of whom are lawyers - and covers everything you need to know about hiring staff, firing staff, and everything in between.

 And last but not least, as you begin the process of hiring new employees, you’ll most likely encounter a Millennial or two along the way.
 If so, you may be struggling to understand your new hires.
 That’s where “What Millennial Lawyers Want” comes in.
 In this book, author Susan Smith Blakely explains what makes this generation tick and how managing law firm partners can change their outlook and embrace the many qualities that make Millennial employees a unique and valuable asset for law firms.

 So what are you waiting for?
 Invest in a few of these books today and then put your newfound knowledge to work.
 In no time, you’ll be reaping the benefits of your investment and will be on the path to a successful and profitable law practice!

-Nicole Black is a Rochester, New York attorney and the Legal Technology Evangelist at MyCase, intuitive web-based law practice management software for the modern law firm.
-She is also a GigaOM Pro Analyst and is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a West-Thomson treatise.
-She is the founder of lawtechTalk.com and speaks regularly at conferences regarding the intersection of law and technology.
-She publishes four legal blogs and can be reached at firstname.lastname@example.org.
+Nicole Black is a Rochester, New York attorney, author, journalist, and the Legal Technology Evangelist at MyCase law practice management software for small law firms.
+She is the author of the ABA book Cloud Computing for Lawyers, co-authors the ABA book Social Media for Lawyers: the Next Frontier, and co-authors Criminal Law in New York, a Thomson Reuters treatise.
+She writes legal technology columns for Above the Law and ABA Journal and speaks regularly at conferences regarding the intersection of law and technology.
+You can follow her on Twitter at @nikiblack or email her at [email protected].